Limitations and Improvements of the Intelligent Driver Model (IDM): Generalization to many cars

-\end{theorem} \begin{proof} The proof consists of recalling that the proofs of the corresponding improvements all worked for any leaders acceleration proposed in \cref{ass:input_datum_many_cars} as long as the corresponding velocity would remain nonnegative.
+\end{theorem} \begin{proof} The proof consists of recalling that the proofs of the corresponding improvements all work for any leaders acceleration proposed in \cref{ass:input_datum_many_cars} as long as the corresponding velocity would remain nonnegative/strictly positive.
 As the dynamics are only ``one-directionally'' coupled, i.e. \ the dynamics of the follower depend on the leader but not vice versa, we can use an inductive argument and first look on the dynamics for \(\bx_{1},\bx_{2}\).
-According to \cref{theo:existence_uniqueness_velocity_regularized}, \cref{theo:existence_uniqueness_distance_regularized}, \cref{theo:IDM_discontinuous} we obtain the well-posedness.
-However, additionally also that the velocity \(\bv_{2}\) is nonnegative.
-As a next step we can thus consider the dynamics of \(\bx_{2},\bx_{3}\).
-As \(\bx_{2}\) satisfies the non-negativity of velocities we can again apply the stated well-posedness results for two cars.
-This can be iterated until we have reached \(\bx_{N}\) and we conclude with the existence and uniqueness of solutions and the nonnegativity of the velocities. \end{proof}
+According to \cref{theo:existence_uniqueness_velocity_regularized} and \cref{theo:IDM_discontinuous} we obtain the well-posedness.
+However, additionally also that the velocity \(\bv_{2}\) is nonnegative/strictly greater than zero.
+As a next step, we can thus consider the dynamics of \(\bx_{2},\bx_{3}\).
+As \(\bx_{2}\) satisfies the non-negativity/strict positivity of the velocity we can again apply the stated well-posedness results for two vehicles as in \cref{theo:existence_uniqueness_velocity_regularized} and \cref{theo:IDM_discontinuous}.
+This procedure can be iterated until we have reached \(\bx_{N}\) and we conclude with the existence and uniqueness of solutions and the nonnegativity/strict positivity of the velocities. \end{proof}